Forensic Science and How Statistics Can Help It: Evidence, Hypothesis Testing, and Graphical Models: Graphical models

-Bayesian networks is a powerful tool when analyzing DNA mixtures.
-Assume the mixture contains DNA from two individuals, we are interested in the two competing hypotheses: $H_{\text{p}}$: the victim and the suspect contributed to the mixture versus $H_{\text{d}}$: the victim and an unknown individual (unknown individual 1) contributed to the mixture.
-Alternatively, for cases where the victim is not the main source of the DNA sample, we might consider another unknown individual instead of the victim, and therefore the hypotheses would be: $H_{\text{p}'}$: the suspect and an unknown individual (unknown individual 2) contributed to the mixture versus $H_{\text{d}'}$: two unknown contributors (unknown individual 1 and 2) contributed to the mixture. \autoref{fig: OOBN mixture qualitative} shows an OOBN of this case.
+In Section~\ref{sec: DNA mixture likelihood framework}, we discussed the analysis of DNA mixtures via LR.
+Here, we present methods based on BNs.
+In the case where two individuals contributed to a DNA sample, typically the two competing hypotheses are: \begin{itemize} \item[$H_{\rm p}$:] The victim and the suspect contributed to the mixture. \item[$H_{\rm d}$:] The victim and an unknown individual (unknown individual 1) contributed to the mixture. \end{itemize} If the victim is not the main source of the DNA sample, we should also consider one more unknown individual, and consider the additional hypotheses \begin{itemize} \item[$H_{\rm p'}$:] The suspect and an unknown individual (unknown individual 2) contributed to the mixture. \item[$H_{\rm d'}$:] Two unknown contributors (unknown individual 1 and 2) contributed to the mixture. \end{itemize} Suppose that exactly three alleles A, B, and C, are identified in a mixed DNA sample, and that the genotypes of the victim and the suspect are observed.
+In the OOBN in Figure~\ref{fig: OOBN DNA mixture}(a), three nodes represent the detected alleles A, B, and C, and the node ``no other alleles observed'' represents the hypothesis of A, B, C being the only detected alleles.
+The true or false of these four nodes depends on the genotypes of both contributors, individuals 1 and 2, whose nodes are generic identification modules, as they take values from the generic founder modules \textit{suspect/unknown individual 1 genotype} and \textit{victim/unknown individual 2 genotype}, respectively, based on whether \textit{individual 1 is the suspect} and \textit{individual 2 is the victim}.
+The target node represents the four logical combinations of these last two nodes, corresponding to the hypotheses $H_{\rm p},H_{\rm p'},H_{\rm d},H_{\rm d'}$.